-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Northam said his team is pushing the federal government to include money for rent assistance in any future federal stimulus package.

-In addition, the governor said stayhomevirginia.com has resources for landlords, tenants, and the homeless, as well as a summary of resources for people in need of housing assistance.
+has resources for landlords, tenants, and the homeless, as well as a summary of resources for people in need of housing assistance.

 Asked if he'll be taking any further measures, like have been taken in some states to defer the need for people to go to court to submit financial documents to prove financial hardship, the governor reiterated the moves he had already described.